 Brands - not just in the tech sector, but across every industry - will need to get smart about employee trust.
 But in tech especially - an industry with the rally cry "move fast and break things" - transparency from the inside out will be key to recruiting and retaining talent, whilst waylaying the fears of innovation-anxious consumers.

-Olivia is a Senior Account Executive at Edelman, and a content specialist.
-She’s a bookworm, cat-worshiper, film fanatic and tech geek.
-But by day, she helps brands to tell their stories.
+Olivia is a senior copywriter at Edelman and a content connoisseur.
+She has over 7 years of experience in brand strategy, tone of voice, SEO copywriting, scripting, storytelling, and content marketing.
+Olivia has worked on campaigns for brands like Heineken, Dove, and Mars Petcare.
 With a degree in journalism from Cardiff University and a background in graphic design, Olivia has a flair for all things creative, and loves finding a story and bringing it to life in unconventional ways..
 Connect on LinkedIn or send an email